Trackin/api-java-lib/README.md

 The only required information is the contact you want to deliver.
 All the rest is optional!

-*This library is still in Beta and can contain some small little bugs.*
+*Note that this library is still in Beta and can contain some small little bugs.*

 *Please contact us at dev@trackin.co if you encounter any issue*